How To Get A First-Class Degree | Tips, Tricks and Hacks Here

 1. Turn up

 When you move to University, you hear all the rumours about students who miss their 9am lectures because they’re too hungover, or those who just don’t even bother going in the first place.
-We can guarantee you that those individuals will have struggled when it came to finishing their deadlines and even thinking about getting a first!
+We can guarantee you that those individuals will have struggled when it comes to finishing their deadlines and getting good grades.